TheGkR/PB-ACS-Traffic-System/README.md

 ### Pressure based adaptive traffic controll system using python (PB-ACS).<br>
 To run this program use the command *python -m http.server 8000*<br>
-All the documentaion is given in the file PB-ACS(Documentation).pdf
+All the documentaion is given in the file "https://thegkr.github.io/PB-ACS-Traffic-System/"